ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 This is an introduction to the _why_s and _what_s of open-source licensing for hardware projects.
 This guide is written for you if:

-1. you are working on a project involving hardware, especially open science hardware, and you want to share it,
+1. you're working on a project involving hardware, especially frugal science hardware, and you want to share it,
-2. you do not know much about open-source, and
+2. you don't know much about open-source, and
 3. you want a simplified "just the basics" understanding of what questions to ask when making decisions about how to share your work.

 Everything here is based on information from various sources and my interpretation of key points from Github's [The Legal Side of Open Source](https://opensource.guide/legal/) and Kyle E. Mitchell's [Open Source: Theory of Operation](https://oss.kemitchell.com/), which are practical guides written for software programmers.
 Note that I am not a lawyer, this is not legal advice, the documents which informed this background are not legal advice, and I have not run any of this past any lawyers.
 If you need to make serious legal decisions, you should talk to a real lawyer or at least do a lot more reading and learning.